danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 tend to build with atomic instructions:

-* I've seen at least three different, incomplete and ill-defined reimplementation of read write semaphores without lockdep support.
+* I've seen at least three different, incomplete and ill-defined reimplementations of read write semaphores without lockdep support.
 Reinventing completions is also pretty popular.
 Worse, the folks involved didn't realize what they built.
 That's an impressive violation of the ["Make it Correct" principle](/2022/07/locking-engineering.html#2-make-it-correct).

-* It seems also very tempting to build terrible variations of the ["no locking" patterns](#level-0-no-locking).
+* It seems very tempting to build terrible variations of the ["no locking" patterns](#level-0-no-locking).
 It's very easy to screw them up by extending them in a bad way, e.g. reference counting with weak reference or RCU optimizations done wrong very quickly leads to a complete mess.
-There's a reasons why you really should never deviate from these.
+There are reasons why you should never deviate from these.

-* What looks innocent are statistics counters in atomics, but almost always there's already a lock you could take instead of free floating counters.
-Often with better code organization to boot since the statistics for a list and it's manipulation are then closer together.
-There are some exceptions with real performance justification, a recent one I've seen are memory shrinkers where you really want your <code>shrinker->count_objects()</code> to not have to acquire any locks.
-Otherwise in a memory intense workload all threads are stuck on the one thread doing actual reclaim holding the same lock in your
+* What looks innocent are statistical counters with atomics, but almost always there's already a lock you could take instead of unordered counter updates.
-  <code>shrinker->scan_objects()</code> function.
+  Often resulting in better code organization to boot since the statistics for a list and it's manipulation are then closer together.
+There are some exceptions with real performance justification, a recent one I've seen is memory shrinkers where you really want your <code>shrinker->count_objects()</code> to not have to acquire any locks.
+Otherwise in a memory intense workload all threads are stuck on the one thread doing actual reclaim holding the same lock in your <code>shrinker->scan_objects()</code> function.

 In short, unless you're actually building a new locking or synchronization primitive in the core kernel, you most likely do not want to get seen even